 HASS4000 is the advanced level follow-up to the Bachelor of Arts core sequence (comprising HASS1000/2000/3000) and builds on the interdisciplinarity of this sequence by bringing together students from all majors in the Bachelor of Arts (Honours).
-The course provides essential scholarly grounding for students wishing to pursue academic study beyond Honours, while those headed for other employment futures will acquire a range of flexible research and communication skills adaptable to a wide variety of work.
+By exploring forms of critical, analytical and creative thinking in the production of humanities research, the course provides essential scholarly grounding for students wishing to pursue academic study beyond Honours, while those headed for other employment futures will acquire a range of flexible research and communication skills adaptable to a wide variety of work.
 Throughout, we explore the dual benefits of disciplinary and interdisciplinary knowledge in the form of advanced humanities research and skills development.
-The course is based around one or more topical case-studies that will be approached via a range of humanities perspectives, in the process exploring some key ways that the Bachelor of Arts principles of critical, analytical, and creative thinking contribute to global debates about humanity's past, present, and possible futures.
-Students will co-design their learning based on their choice of particular disciplinary and/or interdisciplinary approaches, putting together a study plan and sharing their research methods and project aims in a group context, before submitting final projects.
+Students will co-design their learning through weekly seminars and scaffolded assessment tasks related to their larger Honours project.

 On successful completion of the course students will be able to:

 1. Apply advanced research skills;

 2. Effectively communicate knowledge resulting from Humanities research;

 3. Complete a literature review relevant to their discipline;

 4. Design and present a research proposal.

 - Advanced general research skills in key discipline areas of the humanities